alltagshack/ImageSms/Readme.md

 - Because the default datasms api from Android is stupid, I have to make my own small header to each datasms. the theoretical size of 140 is shrinked down to 130!
 - not tested on Android 4.4

+## todo

+- if sender makes `ssh-keygen -t rsa -b 2048 -m PEM -f 00YOURPHONEADDRESS`
+  - copy 00YOURPHONEADDRESS to a `Documents/art.wertfrei.bytesms/my.pem` file
+  - copy 00YOURPHONEADDRESS.pub to the `Documents/art.wertfrei.bytesms/` folder of the receiving phone
+- make mime-type version for encrypted data
+- talk with people about passwordless private key on your phone?!
+Check security issues and find solutions!
+  - Maybe ask for password to see the message(?)
+  - react on a changed phone address number in the textfield
+- make encryption-send-button
+- handle received encrypted data
+- QR-Code to share pub key?

 ## Permissions